Independent University, Bangladesh: Swimming Pool

-The swimming pool at IUB is an overflow-type pool measuring 32 feet by 56 feet with a depth ranging from 3.5 feet to 5.5 feet.
-It features filtration and heating systems for cleanliness and warmth.
-The pool area includes changing rooms and showers for swimmers.
-The pool is part of the IUB squash court and fitness center, which offers cardio and strength training equipment.
-The pool is open to all IUB students, faculty, and staff, as well as the public, with membership options available.
-The pool offers swimming classes and programs for all ages and skill levels, including lessons for beginners and advanced swimmers, as well as water aerobics classes.
-The pool is also used for various events, including intercollegiate swimming competitions, intramural sports events, and aquatics clinics.
+The swimming pool at IUB is an overflow type pool having the size of 32 feet x 56 feet.
+The depth of the pool is 3.5 feet to 5.5 feet and it has the filtration and heating systems in it to keep the pool clean and warm.
+There are facilities of changing rooms and showers in the pool.
+The pool is the part of IUB squash court and fitness center where there are cardio and strength training machines as well.
+Swimming pool facility is available for everyone including all IUB students, faculty members and staff, as well as the public.
+There are different kinds of swimming programs for people of all ages and levels of expertise in the swimming pool.

 Library

 Established in 1992 within a single room in a rented residence at Banani, Dhaka, the IUB Library received an initial donation of 160 volumes of books from A. Majeed Khan, the founder president and president emeritus of IUB.
 Driven by a commitment to learning and discovery, the library quickly expanded, moving to larger spaces at House number 8, Road 10, Baridhara, Dhaka, in 1993, and later to two floors of a rented house on Baridhara's Road 14, House number 5, in 1998.

-The IUB Library, spanning over 22360 square feet, is dedicated to providing information related to the university's curriculum and services.
-Its collections include books, periodicals, university catalogs, newspapers, audiocassettes, video cassettes, DVDs/CDs, and data disks.
-Users can access around 30,000 printed books and 2617 audio-visual materials, as well as 25,000 online journals, 250,000 e-books, and 13 national daily newspapers in Bangla and English.
-The library has utilized the latest information technology to improve services and operational efficiency, automating catalog searches and returns.
-The library's resources are broadly categorized into sixteen areas: Art, Culture, History, Business, Chemistry and Physics, Communication, Computer science, Economics, Education, Engineering, Environment Management, Health and Population, Language and Literature, Mathematics and Statistics, Political Science and Public Administration, Science: General, and Social Science.
+The IUB Library, which covers an area of more than 22360 square feet, aims at providing information concerning the curriculum and services of the university.
+The library possesses books, magazines, catalogs of universities, newspapers, audiocassettes, video cassettes, DVD's / CD's, and data disks.
+The users can have access to more than 30,000 printed books, 2617 audio visual items, as well as 25,000 electronic journals, 250,000 e-books, and 13 national dailies in Bangla and English.
+It has used the most advanced information technologies for enhancing its services, including automation of catalog searching and returning.
+The library collection is classified into sixteen groups as follows: Art, Culture and History; Business; Chemistry and Physics; Communication; Computer Science; Economics; Education; Engineering; Environment Management; Health and Population; Language and Literature; Mathematics and Statistics; Political Science & Public Administration; Science: General; Social Science.